michaeluno/Fetch-Tweets/readme.txt

 7. ***Authentication***

 == Changelog ==

+= 2.6.2 - 12/24/2016 =
+- Fixed a bug that caused an error `Using $this when not in object context` when accessing a deprecated method.

 = 2.6.1 - 12/22/2016 =
 - Fixed a bug that caused an error "Call to undefined method FetchTweets_Output_Tweet::___getArguments_()".